mig35/Events/README.md

     private AnyClass runTask1(final Event event) throws Exception

-Can be only ONE in all application.
+Can be only ONE in all application for one event id (or key).
-This method will be executed in background thread when somebody started this event.
+This method will be executed in background thread when somebody starts this event.
-If you return result from this method this result will be passed to any Callback method for this event id.
+If you return result from this method this result will be passed to Callback method for this event id.
 If you return null no result will be passed to Callback.

 # UiMethod